Vevčani: Geography

 The village of Vevčani is found in the southwestern range at the foot of the Jablanica mountain range.
 It is situated from 800 – 950 metres above sea level.
-The village is located 14 km North-West of the town of Struga.
-The village is situated near the villages of Oktisi, Velešta, Podgorci, Gorna Belica with the Albanian border to the West of the village.
+The village is located 14 km north-west of the town of Struga.
+The village is situated near the villages of Oktisi, Velešta, Podgorci, and Gorna Belica, with the Albanian border to the west of the village.

 Vevčani Springs

-The famous Vevčani springs are some of the most famous springs to be found in North Macedonia.
-The springs are located on the eastern slope of the Jablanica mountain range which run through the village of Vevčani at an approximately sea level altitude at over 900 metres.
+The famous Vevčani Springs are some of the most famous springs to be found in North Macedonia.
+The springs are located on the eastern slope of the Jablanica Mountais, which run through the village of Vevčani at an altitude over 900 m.
 The largest spring is located at the opening of one of the many caves in the region.
-Below the largest spring are ten minor springs which all converge together.
-The most famous spring is "Jankov Kamen" which is situated at 1200 metres above sea level.
-Another spring is "Mala Livada" from which the water has a unique flavour and colour.
-It is situated at over 1600 metres above sea level.
-The highest spring is "Golina" situated at over 2000 metres above sea level.
-The rate of water flow from the springs is estimated to exceed the rate of 1500 litres per second, most notably in Spring.
+Below the largest spring are 10 minor springs, which all converge.
+The most famous spring is Jankov Kamen, which is situated at 1200 m above sea level.
+Another spring is Mala Livada from which the water has a unique flavour and colour.
+It is situated at over 1600 m above sea level.
+The highest spring is "Golina" situated over 2000 m above sea level.
+The rate of water flow from the springs is estimated to exceed 1500 litres per second, usually in spring.